Distributed source coding: History

 Starting from DISCUS, DSC has attracted significant research activity and more sophisticated channel coding techniques have been adopted into DSC frameworks, such as Turbo Code, LDPC Code, and so on.
+Sparse-matrix constructions are another coding-theoretic line: Muramatsu and Miyake introduced a hash-property framework for sparse matrix ensembles and maximum-likelihood coding, proving achievability for Wyner-Ziv coding and related source-coding problems.

 Similar to the previous lossless coding framework based on Slepian–Wolf theorem, efforts have been taken on lossy cases based on the Wyner–Ziv theorem.
 Theoretical results on quantizer designs was provided by R. Zamir and S. Shamai, while different frameworks have been proposed based on this result, including a nested lattice quantizer and a trellis-coded quantizer.

 Moreover, DSC has been used in video compression for applications which require low complexity video encoding, such as sensor networks, multiview video camcorders, and so on.

 With deterministic and probabilistic discussions of correlation model of two correlated information sources, DSC schemes with more general compressed rates have been developed.
 In these non-asymmetric schemes, both of two correlated sources are compressed.

 Under a certain deterministic assumption of correlation between information sources, a DSC framework in which any number of information sources can be compressed in a distributed way has been demonstrated by X. Cao and M. Kuijper.
 This method performs non-asymmetric compression with flexible rates for each source, achieving the same overall compression rate as repeatedly applying asymmetric DSC for more than two sources.
 Then, by investigating the unique connection between syndromes and complementary codewords of linear codes, they have translated the major steps of DSC joint decoding into syndrome decoding followed by channel encoding via a linear block code and also via its complement code, which theoretically illustrated a method of assembling a DSC joint decoder from linear code encoders and decoders.